Coimbatore–Pollachi line

 The Coimbatore–Pollachi line is a railway line between Coimbatore and Pollachi in Tamil Nadu, India.
 The line is a gateway which connects western Tamil Nadu with south Tamil Nadu.
 Coimbatore is connected to Madurai and other southern districts through this line.
 During the gauge conversion the line was closed.
 It was reopened in 2017 and train service resumed.

 History

-The first service started in 1915 from Pollachi to Podanur line as a metre-gauge section and in 2008 the station was closed for the gauge conversion of the Didugul–Podanur.
+The first service started in 1915 from Pollachi to Podanur line as a metre-gauge section and in 2008 the station was closed for the gauge conversion of the Dindugul–Podanur.
 The old metre-gauge track on the stretch was in use for 110 years since the first train chugged in 1898 before it was closed 2008 when work began to convert the metre-gauge railway line to broad gauge as part of the Dindugul–Palakkad section.

 On 24 March 2017, CRS successfully completed its speed trial and inspection along with Podanur–Pollachi newly laid broad-gauge line.
 The inspection was very satisfactory according to CRS.
 Mr. KA Manohar, Bangalore.
 Train service resumed in July 2017 and a passenger train was introduced between Coimbatore and Pollachi.